 The end of shared short codes

 We’ll dive into detail in a future post, but one of the biggest changes is that shared short codes are being phased out.
 Starting in February, carriers will no longer allow shared short code traffic on their network.
 This is being done in an effort to eliminate bad actors, and add a layer of accountability to A2P traffic that shared short codes haven’t been able to provide.

-Those that rely on shared short codes will either need to purchase a dedicated short code, or move to another source for their A2P traffic, such as toll-free or….
+Those that rely on shared short codes will either need to purchase a dedicated short code, or move to another source for their A2P traffic, such as Toll-free SMS or….

 10 Digit Long Codes (10DLC)